Move That Mattress On The Floor Already!

 Prepare the floor

-You don’t know how good it’ll feel to get rid of that back pain until you actually get rid of it.
+You don’t know how good it’ll feel to get rid of that back pain until you get rid of it.

 Here are a few tips to make sleeping on the floor the best experience possible.